FAIR HOUSING - PART 1: What Are The Protected Classes?

 5. Age (18 years and older)

-It is important for managers and owners to also check their local municipal ordinances as well as because there are some municipalities that have added additional protected classes.
-The city of Madison for instance also treats convicted criminals, students, and a person’s physical appearance as additional protected classes.
+It is important for managers and owners to also check their local municipal ordinances, as some municipalities have added protected classes.
+The city of Madison, for instance, also treats convicted criminals, students, and a person’s physical appearance as additional protected classes.
 You can read more about the City of Madison municipal code - Ch.
 32 entitled Landlord and Tenant here.

-It is important to remember that a landlord does not need to have the intent to discriminate in order to be found to have engaged in discrimination.
-Also be aware that most insurance policies do not cover an owner’s or manager's discriminatory acts.
+It is important to remember that a landlord need not intend to discriminate to be found to have engaged in discrimination.
+Also, be aware that most insurance policies do not cover an owner’s or manager's discriminatory acts.

 Remember that just because someone is a member of a protected class does not mean that you cannot deny them rental or evict them.
 It only becomes discrimination if you do the above because they are members of a protected class.
-So if you are denying a person rental or filing an eviction action against an individual for reasons other then their protected class status then you are not discriminating against them.
+If you deny a person rental or file an eviction action against an individual for reasons unrelated to their protected class status, you are not discriminating against them.
 For example, if a person does not meet your screening criteria because they have been evicted in the past, have no prior rental history, or their gross monthly income is not 3 times the monthly rent (or some other legal screening criteria that you have in place) then it is not discrimination to deny that person rental even though they may also be a member of a protected class.